rheatin/rheatin.github.io/blog/2022-08-01-install-openwrt-in-pve-with-lxc/2022-08-01-install-openwrt-in-pve-with-lxc.md

 ---

 ## Introduction
-> Reference(copy):
+> Reference(Plagiarism🤣):
 >
 > https://www.right.com.cn/forum/thread-4053183-1-1.html
 > https://blog.csdn.net/kangzeru/article/details/115373587

-😄This artical is just a reminder for myself, not a tutorial.
+😄This artical is just a **reminder** for myself, not a tutorial.
 Hopefully it helps you too.

 My configuration is as below: